-- 1. We can detect pseudoscientific content, as our deep learning classifier yields 0.79 accuracy and outperforms SVM, Random Forest, and BERT-based classifiers (RQ1). - The watch history of the user substantially affects search results and related video recommendations.
-At the same time, pseudoscientific videos are more likely to appear in search results than in the video recommendations section or the user's homepage (RQ2). - 3.
+- 1. We can detect pseudoscientific content, as our deep learning classifier yields 0.79 accuracy and outperforms SVM, Random Forest, and BERT-based classifiers (RQ1). - 2.
+We find that the minimum amount of videos a user needs to watch before YouTube learns her interests and starts generating more personalized science and pseudoscience-related recommendations is 22 (RQ2). - 3.
+The watch history of the user substantially affects search results and related video recommendations.
+At the same time, pseudoscientific videos are more likely to appear in search results than in the video recommendations section or the user's homepage (RQ2). - 4.
 In traditional pseudoscience topics (e.g., Flat Earth), there is a higher rate of recommended pseudoscientific content than in more recent issues like COVID-19, antivaccination, and anti-mask.
 For COVID-19, we find an even smaller amount of pseudoscientific content being suggested.
-This indicates that YouTube took partly effective measures to mitigate pseudoscientific misinformation related to the COVID-19 pandemic (RQ2). - 4.
+This indicates that YouTube took partly effective measures to mitigate pseudoscientific misinformation related to the COVID-19 pandemic (RQ2). - 5.
 The YouTube Data API results are similar to those of the non-logged-in profile with no watch history (using a browser); this indicates that recommendations returned using the API are not subject to personalization.

 Contributions.
-To the best of our knowledge, we present the first study focusing on multiple pseudoscientific topics on YouTube while accounting for the effect of a user's watch history.
+To the best of our knowledge, we present the first study focusing on multiple health-related pseudoscientific topics on YouTube pertaining to the COVID-19 pandemic.
+Inspired by the literature, we develop a complete framework that allows us to assess the prevalence of pseudoscientific content on various parts of the YouTube platform (i.e., homepage, search results, video recommendations) while accounting for the effect of a user's watch history.
 Our methodology can be re-used for other studies focusing on other topics of interest.
-We will also publish our ground-truth dataset, the classifier, and the source code/crawlers used in our experiments, along with the final version of the paper.
+We make publicly available our ground-truth dataset, the classifier, the source code/crawlers used in our experiments, and the source code of our framework/methodology.
 We are confident that this will help the research community shed additional light on YouTube's recommendation algorithm and its potential influence.
-Meanwhile, the dataset is available for review, anonymously, through the PC chairs.